wootzapp/wootz-browser/src/docs/updater/functional_spec.md

       *   1 - FAILED\_CUSTOM\_ERROR
       *   2 - FAILED\_MSI\_ERROR
       *   3 - FAILED\_SYSTEM\_ERROR
-      *   4 - FAILED\_EXIT\_CODE (default)
+      *   4 - FAILED\_EXIT\_CODE, where the installer exits with a non-zero exit
+              code.
+* `InstallerError` : Installer error, or 0 for success.
+* `InstallerExtraCode1` : Optional extra code.
+* `InstallerResultUIString` : A string to be displayed to the user, if `InstallerResult` is a `FAILED_XXX` value.
+* `InstallerSuccessLaunchCmdLine` : On success, the installer writes a command line to be launched by the updater.
+The command line will be launched at medium integrity on Vista with UAC on, even if the application being installed is a machine application.
+Since this is a command line, the application path should be properly enclosed.
+For example:
+`"C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe" /foo`

-  *   If an installer result is not explicitly reported by the installer, the installer API values are internally set based on whether the exit code from the installer process is a success or an error:
+If `InstallerResult` is not explicitly written by the installer to the registry, the other installer API values such as `InstallerError`, `InstallerExtraCode1`, `InstallerResultUIString`, and `InstallerSuccessLaunchCmdLine` are not read from the registry, but are instead internally set based on whether the exit code from the installer process is a success or an error:
   - If the exit code is a success, the installer result is set to success.
     If a launch command was provided via the installer API, the command will be launched and the updater UI will exit silently.
 Otherwise, the updater will show an install success dialog.
   - If the exit code is a failure, the installer result is set to `kExitCode`, the installer error is set to `kErrorApplicationInstallerFailed`, and the installer extra code is set to the exit code.
   - If a text description is reported via the installer API, it will be used.
-* `InstallerResultUIString` : A string to be displayed to the user, if `InstallerResult` is FAILED*.
-* `InstallerSuccessLaunchCmdLine` : On success, the installer writes a command line to be launched by the updater.
-The command line will be launched at medium integrity on Vista with UAC on, even if the application being installed is a machine application.
-Since this is a command line, the application path should be properly enclosed.
-For example:
-`"C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe" /foo`

 On an update or install, the InstallerXXX values are renamed to LastInstallerXXX values.
 The LastInstallerXXX values remain around until the next update or